Mets’ Callaway, Vargas have confrontation with reporter

 CHICAGO — New York Mets manager Mickey Callaway cursed at a reporter, and pitcher Jason Vargas had to be restrained from charging him during a confrontation in the team’s clubhouse after a loss Sunday.

-After the press conference, Callaway walked past Healey in the clubhouse.
+After his standard postgame news conference, Callaway walked past Healey in the clubhouse.
 Healey told Callaway he would “see you tomorrow,” and Callaway responded by calling Healey an obscenity.
 Callaway walked away and then returned, cursing at Healey again and telling him to leave the clubhouse.

 Vargas then stared down Healey and eventually tried to charge him.
 Players stepped in to restrain the veteran left-hander.